Request pest control from your landlord | Request Letter Templates | Roost

 Pest control: What is the landlord responsible for?

 In most states, landlords are legally required to maintain and offer a pest-free property or habitable housing and bug-infested properties are generally considered uninhabitable.
-In addition, most landlords are motivated to keep tenants, discourage negative reviews, and maintain property condition/value.
-Here’s what your landlord is responsible for:

 • Include a section in your rental lease related to the maintenance of the property for preventing pests.

-Many landlords address pest control in the lease agreement.
 You may see reference to seasonal maintenance or regular preventative pest control services.
-Make sure you are clear on what’s included and who’s responsible for what.

 Pest control: What are you responsible for as the renter?

 Just because landlords are responsible for a great deal of pest control, doesn’t mean that you don’t also have responsibilities.
-As a tenant you are agreeing in your lease to keep your apartment clean and tidy free of garbage and refuse.

 Tenants who are not responsible for keeping their apartments clean will most likely be responsible to pay for some if not all of an extermination fee.